Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Discussion

-Another measure of how much galaxy material is probed by our GRB and QSO-DLA sightlines is the neutral hydrogen column density, \nh, which is available for all GRBs and QSO-DLAs in our sample by selection.
-Smaller impact parameters have been found to have larger HI column densities \citep{cl03,ckr+05,cwr+07,pqr+16,kmf+17,agw+23}, which can be understood by the fact that the sightline probes more central, and thus denser regions of the host galaxy.
-In Fig.~\ref{fig:ZabsvsZem_NHcolor} we plot the emission against absorption line metallicity for the NOX22 and LMC23 diagnostics, as in Figs.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23}, but now with the data points colour-coded by the neutral hydrogen column density, \nh.
-There is possibly an indication that data points in the lower left of the plots in Fig.~\ref{fig:ZabsvsZem_NHcolor} have the largest column densities, and this goes down as we go to larger metallicities, at the top right corner of the plots.
+Smaller impact parameters have been found to have larger HI column densities, \nh, \citep{cl03,ckr+05,cwr+07,pqr+16,kmf+17,kbs+22,agw+23}, which can be understood by the fact that the sightline probes more central, and thus denser regions of the host galaxy \citep[e.g][]{kmc+20}.
+One may therefore expect greater agreement between absorption and emission line metallicities for those sightlines with larger HI column density. \nh\ is a parameter that is measured for our complete GRB and QSO-DLA sample by selection, and in Fig.~\ref{fig:ZabsvsZem_NHcolor} we thus plot the emission against absorption line metallicity for the NOX22 and LMC23 diagnostics, as in Figs.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23}, but now with the data points colour-coded by the \nh.
+There is a possible indication that data points in the lower left of the plots in Fig.~\ref{fig:ZabsvsZem_NHcolor} have the largest column densities, and \nh\ decreases as we go to larger metallicities, at the top right corner of the plots.
 However, the relative offsets between the absorption and emission line metallicities do not show any clear dependence with \nh.
-The results from \citet{agw+23} do imply some level of dependency on the relation between absorption and emission metallicities with \nh.
-However, there is scatter due to the intrinsic inhomogenities that exist in galaxies, and it is therefore possible that we do not see this dependence in our observations due to our small sample size.
-Nevertheless, by investigating the dependence of the relation between the emission and absorption metallicities with \nh, we can at least include the GRB host galaxy sample (unlike when considering impact parameter).
-Although the fact that we do not find a strong \nh-dependence is somewhat unsurprising given the anti-correlation between impact parameter and \nh \citep[e.g.][]{kmc+20}.
+The results from \citet{agw+23} imply some level of dependency on the relation between absorption and emission metallicities with \nh, but they found large scatter in the relation due to the intrinsic inhomogenities that exist in galaxies.
+It is therefore possible that we do not see a clear absorption metallicity-emission metallicity-\nh\ dependence in our observations due to our small sample size.
+Nevertheless, by investigating the dependence of the relation between the emission and absorption metallicities with \nh\ we can at least include the GRB host galaxy sample (unlike when considering impact parameter).